How are we doing? Give us your feedback on the new rheumatology.org.

 Clinical Practice Guidelines

-The American College of Rheumatology places a high priority on developing methodologically rigorous, evidence-based clinical practice guidelines that take into consideration the expertise and viewpoints of multiple stakeholders in a transparent fashion.
-Individuals and organizations interested in quality care for patients with rheumatic disease are encouraged to review the information on this page and provide input into ACR guideline activities as outlined below.
+The American College of Rheumatology (ACR) places a high priority on developing methodologically rigorous, evidence-based clinical practice guidelines that take into consideration the expertise and viewpoints of multiple stakeholders in a transparent fashion.
+Individuals and organizations interested in quality care for patients with rheumatic disease are encouraged to review the information on this page and provide input into ACR guideline activities.